MaximMurphy/persistence-app/README.md

-This is in theory the standard To-Do List app except with more features, styled better than any other junior devs' versions, and designed specifically for me to use MYSELF to keep track of my day-to-day tasks and productivity throughout the year.
+This is in theory the standard To-Do List app except with more features, styled better than other versions, and designed specifically for me to use MYSELF to keep track of my day-to-day tasks and productivity throughout the year.
+Use it as you see fit.

 ![Screenshot 2024-12-12 at 4 38 38 PM](https://github.com/user-attachments/assets/604f7a6a-c2ca-4145-a05f-87dad0ee6d79)

 Built with Next.js, Typescript
-Auth - TBD
+Auth - Next-auth
-Backend built with PostgreSQL, Prisma most likely - I'm in the process of doing that.
+Database - Neon PostgreSQL
+ORM - Prisma
 Styled with TailwindCSS
 Logos designed in Canva

 Features: